How to Avoid Stack Overflow error

 Here are ways on how to do it on older computers

 To resolve this problem, we will modify the “STACKS=” line in the Config.sys file.
 Then, eliminate terminate-and-stay-resident program (TSRs) and eliminate hardware conflicts.

 One reason for this error is that the Config.sys startup file may not be properly configured for the Windows installation.

 Use the following values:

 STACKS=64,512 ;(this is the maximum allowed)

-In case of dual booting Windows, the Config.sys and Autoexec.bat files may not contain the correct configuration to run Windows.
+In the case of dual-booting Windows, the Config.sys and Autoexec.bat files may not contain the correct configuration to run Windows.

 If that does not work, try to examine the Config.sys file to see if the files Himem.sys or Emm386.exe are loaded from a location other than the Windows folder.
 If so, boot Windows by using the “Safe Mode Command Prompt Only” option.
 Rename the Config.sys file to Config.dos and the Autoexec.bat file to Autoexec.dos, and then restart your computer.